 - Inflammatory papules: "I find it is common to see inflammatory papules, which look like pink bumps or pimples," says Wesley.
 "However, any type of acne can be found, including comedones, which is the medical term for blackheads and whiteheads, pustules, and cysts."

-- Fungal acne: While this condition is technically acne, it does result in breakouts due to pores clogged with a buildup of yeast.
+- Fungal acne: While this condition is not technically acne, it does result in breakouts due to pores clogged with a buildup of yeast.
 "There is a condition called Pityrosporum Folliculitis that is caused by the fungus that causes dandruff.
 Overgrowth of this organism on the scalp can spill down onto the forehead/hairline, behind the ears, and back," explains Patel.
 "It presents as small bumps on the skin and even tiny clogged pores.
 Using hair products with coconut oil or olive oil makes this type of acne appearing eruption worse, and acne products such as benzoyl peroxide are not as helpful to combat it."

-Causes and Prevention
+Causes and Prevention of Hairline Acne

 Hairline acne, like any other form of acne, occurs when hair follicles (or pores) become clogged with a combination of excess sebum and debris.
-While debris like dead skin cells or makeup that hasn’t been washed off typically lends to the formation of acne on parts of the face, hairline acne is often the result of debris from hair product buildup, sweat, and dirty fabric rubbing up against the skin, like from a hat.
+While debris like dead skin cells or makeup that hasn’t been washed off typically leads to the formation of acne on parts of the face, hairline acne is often the result of debris from hair product buildup, sweat, and dirty fabric rubbing up against the skin, like from a hat.

 - Hair products: "Breakouts around the hairline are most commonly due to hair product clogging pores, known as 'pomade acne,'" explains Wesley.
 "Pomade acne is typically due to buildup of oils near the hairline as a reaction to the hair product, or from clogging of the pores from the product itself."
-Additionally, while sodium laureth sulfate is well known by many to be a blacklisted ingredient for its drying tendencies, there are many other haircare ingredients that can lead to clogged pores: "Do not use personal hygiene products such as hair products with edible ingredients if you are acne prone/have oily skin," explains Patel.
+Additionally, while sodium laureth sulfate is well known by many to be a blacklisted ingredient for its drying tendencies, many other haircare ingredients can lead to clogged pores: "Do not use personal hygiene products such as hair products with edible ingredients if you are acne-prone/have oily skin," explains Patel.
 Common pore-clogging ingredients in haircare include oils and butters, like marula oil, flaxseed oil, and avocado oil.
 A good rule of thumb to follow: if it tends to clog the pores on your face, don’t assume that it won’t clog the pores on or around your head, hairline included.

-- Dirty fabric/materials: The items we wear around our heads, like hats, headbands, scarves, or helmets, says Wesley, can contribute to clogged pores when sweat or dead skin cells builds up on them, especially as they rest close to the skin.
+- Dirty fabric/materials: The items we wear around our heads, like hats, headbands, scarves, or helmets, says Wesley, can contribute to clogged pores when sweat or dead skin cells build up on them, especially as they rest close to the skin.
 She lists "friction or occlusion from things like headbands, hats, or helmets," among factors that can lead to clogged pores, along with "pulling the hair back too tight."

 - Folliculitis: In addition to the hairline, bumps and breakouts can sometimes be found on the scalp, which may point to a condition known as folliculitis.
-"If the pimples are also located on the scalp and continue on to the hairline, it may be due to folliculitis, which is an inflammation or infection of the hair follicle," Wesley says.
+"If the pimples are also located on the scalp and continue to the hairline, it may be due to folliculitis, which is an inflammation or infection of the hair follicle," Wesley says.
 Treating your breakouts is made much easier when you know the exact cause of the symptoms, so spotting the difference between pimples and other conditions can go a long way in your skin’s recovery.

-- Poor diet: Our skin is the largest organ on the body, and the healthy habits we practice regularly can absolutely benefit the complexion, especially if you have acne.
+- Poor diet: Our skin is the largest organ on the body, and the healthy habits we practice regularly can benefit the complexion, especially if you have acne.
 "Drink six glasses of water every day, get eight hours of sleep every day, take a multivitamin daily, take a probiotic daily, and decrease consumption of inflammatory foods such as sugar and dairy," says Patel.
 "These foods in the diet tend to make acne—and hairline acne—worse."